Best Practices for Monitoring Virtual Currency-Related Transactions at Your Bank

 Existing FinCEN regulations clearly state that it is the responsibility of all financial institutions to identify and report suspicious activity concerning how criminals and other bad actors exploit CVCs for money laundering, sanctions evasion, and other illicit financing purposes.
 These requirements apply to all financial institutions, even if those financial institutions do not directly buy, sell, provide custody, or have virtual currency exchanges as customers.
 However, CipherTrace research has shown that many banks do not know how to properly detect and monitor virtual currency-related transactions.

 In fact, in the first six months since issuing this guidance in May of 2019, FinCEN received roughly 10,000 convertible virtual currency (CVC) related suspicious activity reports (SARs) from 1,900 entities.
-Worldwide, the Financial Action Task Force (FATF) reported that institutions (FIs) reported 134,500 Suspicious Transaction Reports related to virtual assets in the last two years.
-Suggested: While What is a Virtual Asset Service Provider (VASP)?
-A Virtual A...
-More reported 134,500 Suspicious Transaction Reports related to virtual assets in the past two years, FIs continue to lead the reporting of suspicious activity involving virtual assets.
+Worldwide, the Financial Action Task Force (FATFThe Financial Action Task Force (FATF) is a global money lau...
+More) reported that institutions (FIs) reported 134,500 Suspicious Transaction Reports related to virtual assets in the last two years.
+Suggested: While VASP reported 134,500 Suspicious Transaction Reports related to virtual assets in the past two years, FIs continue to lead the reporting of suspicious activity involving virtual assets.

 Lack of Insight into Virtual Asset-Related Transactions